adhuliya/ws-misc/python/mysite/README.md

 8. Add Twilio SMS capability.
 9. Add push notification capability.
 10. Add email sending/receiving capability.
+11. Add docker image for the django server system.
+12. What is the advantage of Postgres in a docker?

 ## How to deploy using `uWSGI`?